ryedin/site/_introduction/console.md

 order: 300
 ---

 Convox offers the [Console](https://console.convox.com) service to manage and monitor your Racks.
-Console allows you to install new Racks, decide who has access to them, and integrate them with other services such as Gitlab or Slack.
+Console allows you to install new Racks, decide who has access to them, and integrate them with other services such as GitLab or Slack.

 ## How it works